JeremiahKaren/35percent.github.io/canada-water.md

 sharing: true
 footer: true
 ---
 Canada Water regeneration masterplan and [area action plan](http://www.southwark.gov.uk/downloads/download/3015/canada_water_aap_adoption) was drawn up by [Allies & Morrison](http://www.alliesandmorrison.com/urban-practitioners/), the architecture firm [founded](http://www.brixtonbuzz.com/2015/06/private-eye-picks-up-on-brixton-buzz-story-about-helen-hayes-mp-and-possible-brixton-arches-conflict-of-interest/) by Southwark Councillor and MP Helen Hayes.
-It will eventually provide a total of over 6000 new homes.
+It will eventually provide a total of over 6000 new homes (ca. 18,000 new residents) together with retail and office space for 15,000 new jobs.

 The regeneration comprises a number of different sites, the majority of which are in the freehold ownership of Southwark Council.